pomdtr/smallweb/docs/src/reference/cli.md

 ## smallweb open

-Open the current smallweb app in the browser
+Open the smallweb app specified by dir in the browser

 ```
-smallweb open [flags]
+smallweb open [dir] [flags]
 ```

 ### Options